• Skip to primary navigation

 Best Substitutes for Chestnut Flour

 If you can't find chestnut flour, it's a shame as it really has a particular flavour to it that cannot be substituted in terms of flavour.
-However, as we're still mixing with regular all-purpose flour, adding a substitute needs to give it that rustic flavour.
+However, as we're mixing it with regular all-purpose flour, adding any of these substitute will still give it that rustic flavour.

-The best substitutes for chestnut flour in this savoury pumpkin tart, is either wholemeal, buckwheat or hazelnut flour.
+The best substitutes for chestnut flour in this savoury pumpkin tart, is either wholemeal, hazelnut or buckwheat flour.

 Makes one large tart (28cm/11inch diameter) or 8 individual mini tartlets.